Guides

 Why unstructured data makes building RAG applications so hard

 Context is critical for LLMs, but it lives in unstructured data that's scattered across hundreds of your users' files and apps.
-But etracting that valuable context comes with many challenges, which we cover in this article.
+But extracting that valuable context comes with many challenges, which we cover in this article.

 Mathew Pregasen